 Face coverings (medical or non-medical grade) that fully cover the nose and mouth must be worn by all students, staff, faculty, and campus visitors when in public and common spaces.
 It is our shared responsibility to mitigate the spread of COVID-19 through the use of face coverings.
 This act of public good also helps safeguard our higher-risk populations (Section IV).
-For the Fall 2020 semester, the university is distributing one UTSA-branded cloth face covering to each student, staff, and faculty member.
-The university will also provide, by request, clear face coverings for faculty and staff use to accommodate communications with the hearing impaired.
+As for the Fall 2020 semester, in preparation for the Spring 2020 semester, the University will once again distribute one UTSA-branded cloth face covering to each student, staff, and faculty member.
+The University will also provide, by request, clear face coverings for faculty and staff use to accommodate communications with the hearing impaired.
 If an individual has a medical reason that would prevent him/her from wearing a face covering, accommodations are being assessed and approved through Student Disability Services (students) or the ADA coordinator (employees and contractors).